xinwenfu/VChat_KSTET_DLL/README.md

 		<img src="Images/I26.png" width=600>

 #### Execution
-Now we we have everything we need to exploit the VChat server using the DLL sideloading technique!
+Now we have everything we need to exploit the VChat server using the DLL sideloading technique!

 1. First we need to add the shellcode we generated to the exploit program as was done for the [exploit5.py](./SourceCode/exploit5.py) example script.